-While you’re investing in your future by earning a college degree, why not also invest to earn a little extra dough?
-It’s never too early to start investing your money.
+For college students, it’s never too early to start investing your money.
 In fact, the earlier you start, the faster you may be able to meet long-term goals such as a graduate degree, buying a house, or even retirement.

 There are a number of reasons to start investing early.
 Chief among them is potential return.
-The average annual return offered by the S&P 500 — a market-capitalization-weighted index of the 500 largest companies in the US—is about 10% from its inception in 1928 through 2017.
+The average annual return offered by the S&P 500 — a market-capitalization-weighted index of the 500 largest companies in the U.S. – is around 10%.

 A brokerage account allows you to make investments through a brokerage firm by depositing funds with them.
 Your bank may already have brokerage options, or you may consider other outside firms.

-You can buy and sell stocks, bonds, mutual funds, and other assets through your brokerage firm.
+A brokerage account allows students to buy and sell stocks, bonds, mutual funds, and other assets through a brokerage firm.
 Be aware that selling assets can trigger short-term or long-term capital gains taxes.
 Short-term taxes are charged at your regular income tax rate, and long-term rates are either 0%, 15%, or 20% depending on your tax bracket.

 One way to stay diversified is by investing in mutual funds or exchange traded funds, which bundle groups of stocks together, essentially doing the work of diversification for you.

 The market experiences natural ups and downs.
 As these fluctuations occur, it’s important to try to avoid letting your emotions impact your investing.

 When the market makes a big dip, you may feel the urge to sell investments.
 However, by doing so you’re actually locking in your losses.
 Examine what is motivating you to sell, as it’s usually a good idea to let reason prevail so you don’t miss out on any future upturn that may take place.